Successful Trading Tips

 Just crack on with it and have fun.
 Trading is something that you can add as a fun, profitable hobby, but it’s unlikely to make you rich.

 There are a whole bunch of people out there desperate to take your money off you to show you how to turn £1.48 into £500,000 in 3 months.
-It’s bollocks, don’t fall for it.
+It’s rubbish, don’t fall for it.

 Instead, if you’re really keen on trading, then learn the basics, apply the principles, practice, then implement.